 - Theme 1: Functional mechanisms

 - Theme 2: Physical and cognitive activities

-Axis and Thematic Unit Director: Anouk Lamontagne, Ph.D.
+Axis and Thematic Unit Leader: Anouk Lamontagne, Ph.D.

 The diversified research interests focus on the mechanisms of locomotion, balance, vision, hearing, cognition, memory, language, and nociception in various neurological and physiological disorders (stroke, spinal cord injury, chronic pain, craniocerebral trauma, visual, language and auditory impairment).
 Although the research activities are grouped under two thematic units, the interests of a number of researchers overlap these two themes.